 If you’re new to snowmobiling, you may not be familiar with all the preparation that goes into a day on the trails.
-These simple snowmobile tips can help you stay safe as you start out.
+These simple tips can help you stay safe as you start out.

-Before you head out
+Before you head out on your snowmobile

 - Contact your insurance agent to review your riding history and discuss ways to help protect yourself with snowmobile insurance.